WICG/view-transitions/explainer.md

 The tag is a [`<custom-ident>`](https://www.w3.org/TR/css-values/#identifier-value).
 It's recommended to use 'root' to refer to the bottommost element that covers the viewport, which is usually `:root`, but this isn't enforced.

-Multiple elements can share a tag.
-For example, each comment of an article can use `page-transition-tag: comment`, and each comment will be offered for the transition.
+A tag must be unique for a document.
+If multiple elements share a tag, the transition will be abandoned.
+In future, multiple elements may be able to share a tag, but it isn't yet clear how that would work.

 The other modes mentioned in this document, such as "computed style + content image", and "retaining hierarchy" will be exposed via other CSS properties, and `page-transition` will be used as a shorthand.
 However, this is out of scope for 'v1'.